 Left hand, black clay.
 San Francisco, 2018.
 Bisque-fired sculpture, holding special glaze firing instructions (left); glaze fired (right).

-Organic Sculptural Thing, b-mix clay with frost slip.
+Organic Sculptural Thing, b-mix clay with frost slip and matte white glaze.
 San Francisco, 2018.
 This piece really changed and evolved as I worked on it; it seemed to have more autonomy over itself, than I had over it.
 I wanted it to be bulbous and tall, but because I was impatient and did not wait long enough for the clay to set, it kept collapsing.
 In the end, the piece became a metaphor for patience and letting go.

 Vessel, b-mix clay.
 San Francisco, 2018.